makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

 # 3D Geometry
 - 3D geometry involves the mathematics of shapes in 3D space and involving 3 coordinates which are x-coordinate, y-coordinate and z-coordinate.
 In a 3d space, three parameters are required to find the exact location of a point
-- In mathematics, we generally come across Cartesian geometry,where we basically deal with location of a point in x-y plane.This is called 2-D geometry.
+- In mathematics, we generally come across Cartesian geometry, where we basically deal with location of a point in x-y plane.
+This is called 2-D geometry.
-- Hence,3-D Geometry is nothing but an extension of this 2-D geometry taking into consideration three orthogonal axes,viz., x,y and z axes in Cartesian geometry, for example.For a practical example,we can consider a circle,which can be drawn on a piece of paper,i.e.,plane but cannot be realized in practical world.
+- Hence,3-D Geometry is nothing but an extension of this 2-D geometry taking into consideration three orthogonal axes, viz., x, y and z axes in Cartesian geometry, for example.
+For a practical example, we can consider a circle, which can be drawn on a piece of paper, i.e., plane but cannot be realized in practical world.
-- Likewise, we can have a ball in our hand,which is a sphere, the 3-D analogue of circle,but we can't draw it on paper.As many number of axes included,as many number of dimensions : this is the firsthand general rule that is followed.The 3-D geometry is sometimes also called Solid Geometry, since it deals with solid or 3-D objects that we encounter in our daily life.
+- Likewise, we can have a ball in our hand, which is a sphere, the 3-D analogue of circle, but we can't draw it on paper.
+As many number of axes included, as many number of dimensions : this is the firsthand general rule that is followed.
+The 3-D geometry is sometimes also called Solid Geometry, since it deals with solid or 3-D objects that we encounter in our daily life.
-- Further extensions of this geometry lead to tensors and manifolds,which were included in Einstein's Theory of Relativity.
+- Further extensions of this geometry lead to tensors and manifolds, which were included in Einstein's Theory of Relativity.

-## Some Usefull Formulas and Properties
+## Some Useful Formulas and Properties

 <p>